-It’s the most popular St Davids beach, partly because it appeals to so many.
+It’s undoubtedly the most popular St Davids beach.
 It’s one of the best beaches for families in Wales, with great rock pools galore to explore.
-The scenery is outstanding, with great views in all directions.
+If you’re in search of great scenery, it’s outstanding, with great views in all directions.

 And Whitesands is also one of the better surfing beaches in Pembrokeshire.